afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 Github's growth in popularity resulted in hosting many popular projects.
-This list is incredibly long, but you might be surprised to learn that The Guardian's frontend is hosted on [there][guardian].
+This list is incredibly long, but you might be surprised to learn that The Guardian's frontend is hosted [there][guardian].
 The most incredible thing about Github is that anything which is hosted there is open for contributions from anyone in the world with no permission required to be obtained first.
 The way I used to think about contribution: